 You don’t have to enjoy the holidays

 Everywhere we turn we are bombarded with images of picture-perfect families, marriage proposals and laughter.
 You may think: “Everyone around me is so happy, why aren’t I?
 Is there something wrong with me?”
 There is NOTHING wrong with you.
 The holidays are not a time of cheer and joy for everyone.
 And that’s ok.
 Holidays may remind us of loved ones that have passed on, family members who are absent, stressful financial situations, or unsatisfying relationships (or all of the above).
 You may feel obligated to spend time with people that are difficult to be around.
 All the focus around food and alcohol may be challenging if you are struggling with addiction or disordered eating.
-If you do not celebrate any of the mainstream holidays, you may encounter discrimination or alienation.
+Unfortunately, if you are in the United States and celebrate any non-Christian holidays, you may encounter prejudice, isolation, or discrimination.

 If you are an HSP, these experiences may be even more heightened or distressing.
 Give yourself a break.
 It is ok to be sad, angry, jealous, bored, numb, lonely, or bitter at times.
-(However, please seek out the support of a mental health professional if these feelings persist or cause you significant distress.
-You can find my contact information here for support. )
+(However, please seek out the support of a mental health professional if these feelings persist or cause you significant distress.)

 Last, but not least: the holidays are a season, not forever.
 When feeling overwhelmed, remind yourself that most of the holiday craziness will die down around mid-January.